Here are a selection of answers to questions you might have before you travel to Church House.

 Can I combine a Church House visit with another visit or tour

 Many of our visitors combine a stay at Church House with another tour or visit.
 London stays are very popular and pre- or post-cruise stays too.
 We are well positioned for transfers to London by train or taxi.
-We also have access to regional airports at Southampton and Bristol for onward travel to other parts of the UK and Europe.
+We also have access to regional airports at Southampton and Bristol for onward travel to other parts of the UK and Europe and Southampton Cruise terminal just 1 hour away.

 How do I arrange my tour itineraries